nodejsafrica/workshoppers/3.working with operators/README.md

 - Modules **%**
 - Division **/**

-### Assignment operators: operators that performs assigning operations
+### Assignment operators are operators that performs assigning operations

 like:
 - equal to **=**